 Solr 4 indexes have to be backed up first and before the database because if new rows are added in the database after the Solr 4 backup is done, a Solr 4 reindex (AUTO) can regenerate the missing Solr 4 indexes from the database transaction data.

 Database backup should be done before backing up the contentstore because if your database points to a missing file, then you will not be able to retrieve content for that node.
 Also, if you have a file without the database data, this just means that the user has added the file too late to be included in a backup and the file will be orphaned.

 It is critical to perform hot backups in the following order of steps:

 - Ensure that you have a solr4Backup directory under dir.root.

 - Backup the database Alfresco Content Services is configured to use, using your database vendor's backup tools.

 - As soon as the database backup completes, backup the specific subdirectories in dir.root.

 Store both the database and dir.root backups together as a single

-For more information on backing up Solr 6 indexes, see Backing up Search Services.
+For more information on backing up Solr 4 indexes, see Solr 4 backup and restore.